 Calculating $\lambda_c(\mu)$ requires generating and fitting an ensemble of many toys under a range of values for μ .
-In order to reduce computing time, the calculation is performed at several discrete points which are then fit with a third-order spline.
+To reduce computing time, the calculation is performed at several discrete points which are then fit with a third-order spline.
 This produces a smooth curve that interpolates between the calculated points and reduces the impact of the statistical uncertainty of the calculation of a quantile on a finite distribution.

-The $\lambda_c(\mu)$ curve is obtained under a specified live time and expected distribution of backgrounds.
+The $\lambda_c(\mu)$ curve is obtained under a specified livetime and expected distribution of backgrounds.
 Changing either of those assumptions requires the calculation of a new curve.

-D. Calculating Sensitivity and Discovery Potential
+D. Calculating sensitivity and discovery potential